The 5 most common mistakes when buying real estate.

 Many buyers make the mistake of looking for and capping a property before they have received prior written approval for the maximum amount a banking institution can lend you as a mortgage.
 It is no lie to say that in most cases, bank officials mislead the buyer by assuring them that the loan will be approved at any cost, but the property should be found first, documents should be submitted, etc. In reality, in order to obtain a specific offer of credit for a property, we should provide the bank with specific information (type, price of the property, payment terms, etc.) which, in order for the offer to be as fair as possible, must be accurate.
 However, once you have shared certain information with the loan consultant or bank officer, they can set clear parameters as to how much they would lend you, in what amount and on what terms.
 Keep in mind that written approval is valid for a specific period of time.
 It is a written approval for the amount they can lend you, not for a specific transaction and a specific property.
 Don't think that if you spoke to your bank just six months ago and were given a verbal agreement that you would be granted a loan, that this is a certainty.
 Things change all the time.
 Ask for a written commitment from the bank and pay a fee for it if necessary.

-The information you will need is: your income, how much you can invest with your own money for the purchase (deductible), the price range of the property you are looking for, how much you can spend on your monthly loan payment; what type of property you intend to buy (flat or house, warehouse, commercial premises), at what stage of construction (completed, greenfield - under construction), the type of instalments you wish to repay your loan with (annuity, i.e. equal or decreasing), whether you wish to use a grace period (pay smaller instalments over a certain period of time, but which only cover interest);
+The information you will need is: your income, how much you can invest with your own funds for the purchase (deductible), the price range of the property you are looking for, how much you can spend on your monthly loan payment; what type of property you intend to buy (flat or house, warehouse, commercial premises), at what stage of construction (completed, greenfield - under construction), the type of instalments you wish to repay your loan with (annuity, i.e. equal or decreasing), whether you wish to use a grace period (pay smaller instalments over a certain period of time, but which only cover interest);

 2. We don't care about getting better credit offers.